OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 In the Mapserver/map file, WMS layers must contain a DATA definition line with a %query% substitution string to use a dynamically generated SQL command based on the SQL template defined here.

-All SQL query should be connected with one web maps layer.
-In the last column you can set these connections.
-In the SQL queries there are two substitute varibles to perform dymaic queries: %qstr% and %morefilters%.
+All SQL queries should be connected with one web map layer.
+In the last column, you can set these connections.
+In the SQL queries, there are two substitute variables to perform dynamic queries: %qstr% and %morefilters%.

 The query may contain magic words.
 These are delimited by % characters.
 These will be dynamically replaced by real SQL strings in the OBM SQL interpreter.
 Some modules may also generate such magic words!